edesz/credit-card-churn/references/01_problem_understanding.md

 So, Canadian banks do not release specific credit card churn rates, making a precise number unavailable.
 We will compare this churn rate to that at banks in the US.

 In the US, the overall churn rate at financial institutions is ~19% ([1](https://customergauge.com/blog/average-churn-rate-by-industry), [2](https://thefinancialbrand.com/news/bank-onboarding/the-churn-challenge-four-big-ideas-for-banks-and-credit-unions-looking-to-drive-down-attrition-182528)).
 At US banks, a [credit card churn rate of 25% is at the start of the high range (20%-30%)](https://uxpressia.com/blog/how-to-approach-customer-churn-measurement-in-banking).
-Considering this to be a reasonable first-order estimate of churn at banks in in Canada, a churn rate of 16% and trending up at McMaster Bank is a concern.
+So, a churn rate of 16% and trending up at the bank is a concern.

 ### Client